 - Can I record the meeting?

-You can get permission from the school to record by asking them.
-If the school says okay, make sure that you get that in writing.
-If the school refuses, you still might be able to, but because this is an issue of state law you should talk to a lawyer.
+You can get permission from the school to record the meeting by asking them.
+If the school says it is okay, make sure that you get that in writing.
+If the school refuses, you still might be able to, but because this is an issue of state law, you should talk to a lawyer first.

 - Can I bring an outside professional to the meeting?